2023 Grants Awarded

 New Classrooms Added

-The nearly 18-month long construction project at PV has resulted in some of the most advanced high school classrooms in the nation.
+The nearly 18-month long construction project at PV resulted in some of the most advanced high school classrooms in the nation.
 The old Administration building was completely gutted to make room for a college-level set of classrooms and labs for the expanding Sports Medicine / Physical therapy / Health Technology programs.
 Labs include hospital and PT beds and dummies to be used in all phases of training.
-The new Valhalla houses a kitchen Guy Fieri would love to have and a Café enjoyed by students as both a place to buy food and/or hang out at one of many cozy tables.
-The front of the building is a multi-use room called Valhalla where students can get and eat meals, perform, or watch TV from any number of TVs surrounding the room.
+The new Industrial Arts/Technology building upgrades the old into the 21st century and is the center for a new FFA club that has won many awards statewide, and during its first year!
+The new Valhalla houses a kitchen Guy Fieri would love to have and a Café enjoyed by students as both a place to buy food and/or hang out at one of many tables.
+At the front of the building is a multi-use room, the new Valhalla, where students can get and eat meals, perform, or watch TV from any number of TVs in the room.